How to Organize the Creation of Social Stories at School (Without Adding Extra Workload)

 - The story risks being poorly targeted.

-- It becomes an additional mental load.
+- It becomes an additional cognitive load.

 Instead, like any educational tool, it works better if it becomes part of an organized routine.